smikhalevski/react-corsair/README.md

 URLs to match locations, validate params, navigate between pages, prefetch data, infer types, etc.

 React Corsair can be used in any environment and doesn't require any browser-specific API to be available.
-While [history integration](#history-integration) is optional it is available out-of-the-box if you need it.
+While history integration is optional, it is [available out-of-the-box](#history) if you need it.

 To showcase how the router works, lets start by creating a page component: